jesse-ai/docs/docs/installation.md

 ```bash
 jesse init my-project
 ```
 `my-project` being of course whatever you desire.
-This creates a folder named as `my-project`, install all the dependencies and make it ready to jump into development.
+This creates a folder named as `my-project`, installs all the dependencies, generates all the goodies you need to jump into developing your own algo-trading system.